 While it is required for drivers to keep records of their hours, they sometimes fabricate logbooks if they go over the hours allowed.
 Drivers do this to make more money if they get paid by the mile or if their company offers rewards for finishing a job ahead of schedule.
 If this happens, drivers are more likely to become fatigued and pose a danger to people on the road.

 Semi-truck drivers are often kept driving over the hours required by law by a company wanting to make bigger profits.
 This often results in serious semi-truck accidents or even death to others on the road.
-The team at the Law Firm of Flora Templeton Stuart, Kentucky and Tennessee personal injury lawyers are ready to come to the scene and preserve evidence.
+The team at Flora Templeton Stuart Accident Injury Lawyers, Kentucky and Tennessee personal injury lawyers are ready to come to the scene and preserve evidence.
 Call us 24/7 if you need help.

 The Federal Motor Carrier Safety Administration (FMCSA) has a number of hours-of-service regulations to help prevent one main cause of truck accidents, fatigue.